Growing to Give Campaign

 • Fully ADA compliant

-To learn more about our plans for a new facility, including campaign budget, project rationale, and fundraising progress, please contact NeighborGood Executive Director Melissa Nelson at [email protected] to request a phone call, zoom call, or in-person meeting in the near future.
+To learn more about our plans for a new facility, including campaign budget, project rationale, and fundraising progress, please contact NeighborGood Executive Director Melissa Nelson at [email protected] to request a phone call, Zoom call, or in-person meeting in the near future.
 We would love to share more about our latest progress!

 Capital Campaign Committee

-Michelle Christensen, Board Member Owner, Papillon Windows and Siding
+Michelle Christensen, Board Member

-Andrea Powers, President, Board of Directors Community Volunteer
+Andrea Powers, President, Board of Directors

-Chris Henkenius, Board Member Owner, H4 Technology
+Chris Henkenius, Board Member

-Becky Jackson, Board Member Affiliation Needed
+Becky Jackson, Board Member

-Melissa Nelson Executive Director, NeighborGood Community Pantry
+Executive Director, NeighborGood Community Pantry

 Capital Campaign Advisory Committee

-Our Community Needs a Larger, More Dynamic Food Security Agency - Now and in the Future Nationwide, food security agencies are facing an urgent concern as the ongoing need for food security coincides with an obesity epidemic and population growth.
+Nationwide, food security agencies are facing an urgent concern as the ongoing need for food security coincides with both an obesity epidemic and population growth.
 Incorporating a “client choice” model and nutritional policies will be essential.
-Increasingly, cultural sensitivity will be a crucial element in the delivery of services and achieving intended outcomes.
-Specifically in our service area (of the Greater Sarpy County and Ralson Communities), NeighborGood must continue its role as a beacon for food security as various factors converge locally to create rapidly increasing demand:
+Increasingly, cultural sensitivity will be a crucial element in the delivery of services.

 • Exploding population